|

 heartbeat.

-Most of the time, under strong vagal influence, the rate and
+Most of the time, under strong vagal influence, the rate and force of

 the heartbeat decreases by one third.
-However, every now
+However, every now and then,

 the rate and force decreases to zero and the bottom